Macrometacorp/docs/docs/queryworkers/query-workers.md

 ## Export Query Workers

-You can export custom queries and download them as a JSON file.
+To export custom queries and download them as a JSON file:

 1. In Macrometa, navigate to **Queries**.
 2. Click **Saved Queries**.